Main Teri Tu Mera

-Main Teri Tu Mera is a 2016 Indian Punjabi-language film directed by Ksshitij Chaudhary, written by Pali Bhupinder Singh and starring Roshan Prince, Yamini Malhotra, Mankirt Aulakh, Jazz Sodhi, Karamjit Anmol.
+Main Teri Tu Mera is a 2016 Indian Punjabi-language film directed by Ksshitij Chaudhary, written by Pali Bhupinder Singh and starred Roshan Prince, Yamini Malhotra, Mankirt Aulakh, Jazz Sodhi, and Karamjit Anmol.
 The film was released on 19 August 2016.
 The movie has been majorly shot in border areas of village Ferozepur very near to Pakistan and some scenes of movie have also been shot in Chandigarh.
 Malhotra, Aulakh and Sodhi make their Punjabi film debut in Main Teri Tu Mera.

 The story revolves around a rural boy called Amru who is a day dreamer.
-He starts dreaming of a girl (Jazz Sodhi) who suddenly appears in real and tells him that they both are already married.
+He starts dreaming of a girl (Jazz Sodhi) who suddenly appears in reality and tells him that they are already married.